Finding

 The

-major cultured varieties are Chaetomorpa, Red Gracilaria, Ulva and
+major cultured varieties are Chaetomorpa, Gracilaria, Ulva,

 some species of Caulerpa.
 The best place to purchase marine plants